 Asian stocks mixed after Wall Street losses

-There are 2 comments on the Westport News story from 13 hrs ago, titled Asian stocks mixed after Wall Street losses.
-In it, Westport News reports that:
+There are 2 comments on the Greenwich Citizen story from 15 hrs ago, titled Asian stocks mixed after Wall Street losses.
+In it, Greenwich Citizen reports that:

 Men walk by an electronic stock board of a securities firm in Tokyo, Wednesday, March 8, 2017.
 Asian stocks declined Wednesday after Wall Street retreated for a second day following President Donald Trump's comments about reducing drug prices.